RDBMS database providers

 RDBMS providers: SQL Server

-The following table summarizes the database providers that can connect to Microsoft SQL Server database servers and describes their variants.
+This section summarizes the database providers that can connect to Microsoft SQL Server database servers and describes their variants.

 Many providers offer authentication variants: